-Living in a meadow
+Living in a Meadow

 ‘The scent of green grass lingers around the house.
 We eat outside.
 Walking on bare feet, we walk in and out carrying bowls of food, a jug of water and a good bottle of wine.
 A fire is lit to chase away the evening chills.’

-‘I ride through the pollard willows and ditches along the small country road into my neighbourhood.
+‘I ride through the pollard willows and ditches along the small country road into my neighborhood.
 I meet no one along the way.
 Common skullcaps, cuckoo flowers, yellow lyses, hemp-agrimonies and cat’s tails sway in the wind and rustle in my ears as I cross the small bridge to my home.
 At the back, I look out over the marshy land from my patio.
 Lychnises, march marigolds and leopard marsh orchids stand among the reeds waving in the wind.
-Lying in my hammock, enjoying the chirping coming from the willows and alders, I remain invisible to my neighbour behind the branch- embankments, the hawthorn blackthorn, dogwood and elderberry shrubs.
+Lying in my hammock, enjoying the chirping coming from the willows and alders, I remain invisible to my neighbor behind the branch- embankments, the hawthorn blackthorn, dogwood and elderberry shrubs.
 I am under the illusion that I am all alone, at the edge of this marshy landscape.’

 The Nesting jacket

-In order to make the dwelling energy efficient, a large section of the house is well sealed, surrounded by a warm down jacket, and has a fantastic triple-glazed window looking out on the most beautiful view of nature.
+In order to make the dwelling energy efficient, a large section of the house is well sealed, surrounded by a warm down jacket, and has a fantastic triple-glazed window looking out on the beautiful view of nature.
 The ‘jacket’ is made from a wooden structure and provided with thick cover of sheep’s wool isolation as its lining.
-Maike van Stiphout helped further develop the façade into a ‘nesting jacket’, a façade integrated with the possible nesting compartments.
-This nesting-jacket makes it possible to live with house sparrows, blue tits, or a pretty little owl.
+Maike van Stiphout helped further develop the façade into a ‘nesting jacket’, a façade integrated with possible nesting compartments.
+This nesting-jacket makes it possible to live with house sparrows, blue tits, or a little owl.
 Hedgehogs can also find overnight accommodation, and naturally the rabbit and chickens can live under the roof as well.